X-PLUG/MobileAgent/README.md

 * No need for exploration and training, plug and play.

 ## 📢News
+* [2.21] 🔥🔥We provide a demo that can upload screenshots from mobile devices.
+Now you can experience it at [Hugging Face](https://huggingface.co/spaces/junyangwang0410/Mobile-Agent).
 *  [2.5] 🔥🔥We provide a **free** API and deploy the entire process for experiencing Mobile Agent, even if **you don't have an OpenAI API Key**.
 Check out [Quick Start](#quick_start).
-*  [2.2] 🔥We are deploying the demo based on Gradio and users will be able to upload the screenshots.
 * [1.31] 🔥Our code is available!
 Welcome to try Mobile-Agent.
 * [1.31] 🔥Human-operated data in Mobile-Eval is in preparation and will be open-sourced soon.
 * [1.30] Our paper is available at [LINK](https://arxiv.org/abs/2401.16158).